prompt2shell/prompt2shell/README.md

 ## Usage

-Run the program using the command `cargo run`.
+Run the program using the command `cargo run` or `./prompt2shell`.
 You will see a `[prompt2shell]>` prompt where you can type your instructions.
 The program will send these instructions to the OpenAI API and generate a Linux command that you will be able to modify and/or execute on your machine.

 ## User Interaction

 When the AI-generated command is displayed, you have the following options:

 Type 'y' or 'yes' to execute the command.

 Type 'n' or 'no' to reject the command.

 Type 'e' or 'edit' to modify the command before executing it.

 To exit the program, simply type quit.

 ## Examples